dorothy-nguyen/Covid_exploration_with_SQL_Tableau/README.md

 ## 3. Summary of main findings

+> Answers to those questions are found over the SQL exploration process:

 - The likelihood of dying if someone contracts to Covid in my country -- Finland over time
 - The likelihood of the population infected with Covid in my country over time
 -	Countries that had the highest infection rate by population